Mixing cocaine and Zoloft, known by its generic name as sertraline, can result in serious, life-threatening complications.

 Why Might Someone Mix Cocaine And Zoloft?

 This is not necessarily a common drug combination for those looking for a stronger high.
-People often mix cocaine and Zoloft because they’re treating depression.
+People looking for a stronger high will often mix cocaine with heroin, MDMA, alcohol, or other substances.

 Because Zoloft is an effective antidepressant, many turn to this medication to ease the symptoms of depression and get their body back to normal.